Bart Has Two Mommies: Plot

 The Simpson family attend a church fundraiser for a new steeple.
 Ned Flanders wins a rubber duck racing contest and is awarded a computer, although he gives it to Marge because he does not have any use for it.
 Marge babysits Rod and Todd while Ned attends a left-handed convention to repay the favor.
 She finds that all the games they play are boring and overly safe, such as a "sitting still contest," and helps Rod and Todd have fun by encouraging them to liven up.
 At the left-handed convention, Ned meets baseball hall of famer Randy Johnson (who was then playing for the New York Yankees), who is there to pitch his own line of teddy bears called Randy Johnson's Southpawz.
 After asking Johnson if he has any mailman teddy bears, the pitcher tells Ned that a teddy bear can't be a mailman.
 Johnson then asks Ned how many doctor bears he wants as they come in a box of 1,000.
 When Ned tells him he only wants one box, this makes Johnson angry with Ned.
+Marge tells a returned Ned that his sons are great kids.

 With Marge spending so much time at the Flanders' house, Homer, Bart, and Lisa go to an animal sanctuary for retired film animals.
 Bart sees an elderly female chimpanzee named Toot-Toot and offers her some ice cream, only to be taken into her cage and "adopted."
 Ned comes home and sees Todd wearing a Band-Aid, having injured himself during one of Marge's games.
+He starts his trend of completely overreacting by lambasting Marge for not preventing the very minor injury.
 Marge encourages Ned to let his kids start taking more risks, showing him a flyer for a child-safe activity center.